 A complete denture or “dental plate” is designed to rest on the gums and replace all of the teeth on the dental arch.

 A partial denture is a removable appliance that may replace only one or possibly many teeth in one dental arch.

-An implant supported complete denture or partial denture is when one or more implants that have been placed in the jaw are able to hold up the denture and attach it in such a way as to hold it in place during its use.
+An implant-supported complete denture or partial denture is when one or more implants are placed in the jaw that can hold up the denture and attach it in such a way as to hold it in place during its use.

 Endodontic (Root Canal) Therapy

-When a tooth has been so damaged by decay or fracture that the vital “nerve” tissue has either died or become irreversibly painful, a “root canal” may be necessary to save a tooth that is still structurally sound enough to yet be useful.
-Root canals may unfortunately have something of a bad reputation.
-Not too many years ago, these tasks required multiple visits to the dentist or root canal specialist (endodontist) in order to be completed.
-Not infrequently these treatments were associated with pain.
+When a tooth has been so damaged by decay or fracture that the vital “nerve” tissue has either died or become irreversibly painful, a “root canal” may be necessary to save a tooth that is still structurally sound enough to be useful.
+Root canals may, unfortunately, have something of a bad reputation.
+Not too many years ago, these tasks required multiple visits to the dentist or root canal specialist (endodontist) to be completed.
+Not infrequently, these treatments were associated with pain.

 Technology has changed for the better!
-Anesthetics are much improved and improvements in materials and techniques have allowed more and more dentists (non-endodontists) such as us to do these uncomplicated procedures in just one visit.
-If a tooth can be saved using endodontic therapy it may be far more economical than having to replace it later with an implant or a bridge.
-Ultimately the goal will be to alleviate the dental infection process and to restore the tooth to function once again.
+Anesthetics are much improved, and improvements in materials and restorative dentistry techniques have allowed more dentists (non-endodontists) like us to do these uncomplicated procedures in just one visit.
+If a tooth can be saved using endodontic therapy, it may be far more economical than replacing it later with an implant or a bridge.
+Ultimately, the goal will be to alleviate the dental infection process and to restore the tooth to function once again.